AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Introduction

 \section{Introduction}

-With the rapid development of large language models (LLMs), scaling laws suggest that increasing the number of parameters generally leads to better performance.
-However, small language models (SLMs) remain crucial in scenarios where latency and computational cost are highly sensitive.
-For instance, in search engines and recommender systems, it is common to process a large volume of queries simultaneously \cite{li2025towards,deng2025onerec}.
-Although LLMs may achieve higher accuracy, their high latency and computational demands can be prohibitive in such real-world applications.
-Moreover, SLMs also play an important role in accelerating inference methods such as speculative decoding \cite{leviathan2023fast,xia2024unlocking,yin2024theoretical}.
-Therefore, developing an SLM that achieves strong performance on a specific task is of vital importance.
+With the rapid development of large language models (LLMs), scaling laws suggest that increasing parameters generally leads to better performance.
+However, in latency-sensitive scenarios such as real-time search and recommendation systems, deploying massive LLMs is often computationally prohibitive~\cite{li2025towards,deng2025onerec}.
+Therefore, developing Small Language Models (SLMs) that retain strong performance while minimizing inference costs is of vital importance.

-Obtaining high-quality SLMs is often achieved by transferring knowledge from large models.
-Among various knowledge transfer techniques, knowledge distillation (KD) has emerged as a particularly effective approach \cite{xu2024survey,wang2025put,sanh2019distilbert}.
-Unlike other transfer methods that may require extensive retraining on annotated datasets or rely solely on task-specific supervision, KD leverages the outputs of a teacher model to guide the student model \cite{DBLP:journals/corr/HintonVD15}.
-By utilizing the teacher’s predictions, including intermediate representations or logits, KD provides richer soft labels that capture nuanced information beyond hard ground-truth labels \cite{yu2024decoupling,aguilar2020knowledge}.
-This enables the student to better approximate the teacher’s behavior, often leading to improved generalization, robustness, and efficiency, especially in scenarios with limited annotated data.